 Valdosta, 1885 Bird’s Eye View

-A companion to the issues of the Valdosta Times, 1905-1912, found on the Digital Library of Georgia’s South Georgia Newspapers site would be GENDEX, which is a notebook of vital records in the Valdosta Daily Times from 1868-1945.
-Copies are at the South Georgia Regional Library, The Lowndes County Historical Society Museum, and the Valdosta State University Archives.
+A companion to the issues of the Valdosta Times, 1905-1912, found on the Digital Library of Georgia’s South Georgia Newspapers site would be GENDEX, which is a now digitized notebook of vital records in the Valdosta Daily Times from 1868-1945.
+There are also copies at the South Georgia Regional Library, and The Lowndes County Historical Society Museum.

-For death notices/obituaries, engagement, wedding, and birth announcements from 1945-1964, see the Valdosta Daily Times Vital Records Index This index is ongoing and will be brought up through 1993.
+For death notices/obituaries, engagement, wedding, and birth announcements from 1945-1964, see the Valdosta Daily Times Vital Records Index This index is ongoing and will be brought up through the present.

-Information on the index to The Valdosta Daily Times from 1994 and after, and on the VSU Archives annual index to the Times (they create an annual index), can be found here http://tinyurl.com/lvg7jex
+Information on the index to The Valdosta Daily Times from 1994 and after, and on the VSU Archives annual index to the Times (they create an annual index), is a good place to start.

 On his site The Ancestor Hunt, Kenneth R. Marks has compiled an excellent”Summary of Alabama Online Historical Newspapers.”
 This includes many free and some subscription sites (subdivided by city name) holding digital copies of the state’s newspapers.
 I certainly plan to refer to this list – Georgia and Alabama often shared photographers.

+Marks and others have noted that many, many freely accessible newspapers were added to the Library of Congress Chronicling America site recently.
 Newspapers added from the South include those for Maryland, D.C., North Carolina and South Carolina.
-Georgia is not covered well at all on CA, but we are very lucky – we have the wonderful Digital Library of Georgia newspapers online and free.
+Georgia is not covered well on CA, but we are very lucky – we have the wonderful Digital Library of Georgia newspapers online and free.

 That is “all the news” I saw “fit to print” for this week.
 I really hope you find something useful here to help you in your own Hunting and Gathering.

-© E. Lee Eltzroth and Hunting & Gathering, 2014; updated 8/2017.
+© E. Lee Eltzroth and Hunting & Gathering, 2014; updated 8/2017 and 10/2020.
 Unauthorized use and/or duplication of this material without written permission from this blog’s author is prohibited.
 The piece can be re-blogged, and excerpts and links may be used, provided that full and clear credit is given to E. Lee Eltzroth and Hunting & Gathering, with appropriate and specific direction to the original content.